mosip/documentation/docs/customisation/ui-customisation.md

 }
 ```

-To change the Color of profileVersion:
+To change the color of profileVersion:

 ![Image](./_images/profile-version.png)